Pow!/L.C.S.

 Pow/L.C.S. (stylized as PoW!/L.C.S.) is the second extended play (EP) by Japanese–American female duo FEMM.
 It was released on February 3, 2016 by Avex Music Creative Inc. and February 23 that same year by Avex Music Creative and JPU Records.
 The EP is a follow-up companion to their debut album, Femm-Isation.
 FEMM worked with a few producers and writers such as Harry Sommerdahl, Alex Ridha, members of Invaderous & Sfpr, and others.
 Musically, Pow/L.C.S. is an electronic dance music EP with numerous musical elements including rap, R&B, and remix material.
-Originally to be released as a stand-alone EP, it was instead released in four formats; an stand alone CD, a digital release (not including the remixes), and two double album formats with Femm-Isation.
+Originally to be released as a stand-alone EP, it was instead released in four formats; a stand alone CD, a digital release (not including the remixes), and two double album formats with Femm-Isation.
 The artwork for Pow/L.C.S. has FEMM on set of their music video "PoW!".

 The material from Pow/L.C.S. received generally positive reviews from music critics.
 Many critics commended the album's commercial appeal, the clever lyric delivery, and the overall production and composition.
 The EP, alongside its accompanying singles and FEMM's visual imagery, achieved further attention through Asian and Western media.
 Two promotional singles were released from the album.
 The lead promotional single, "Pow!", was positively received from fans and critics alike, despite the lack of commercial achievement; This also attributed to the following single, "L.C.S.".